 The threatened status of the marbled murrelet has not changed since initially listed October 1, 1992 (57 Fed.
 Reg.
 45328, October 1, 1992).
-On September 24, 1997, the U.S. Fish and Wildlife Service released a recovery plan for the threatened marbled murrelet for the states of Washington, Oregon, and California (USFWS 1997).
-On June 12, 2009, the United States Fish and Wildlife Service concluded a five-year review of the status of the marbled murrelet and determined that no change in the bird's threatened status was warranted (USFWS 2009).
+On September 24, 1997, the U.S. Fish and Wildlife Service (USFWS) released a recovery plan for the threatened marbled murrelet for the states of Washington, Oregon, and California (USFWS 1997).
+In September 2004, June 2009 and May 2019, the USFWS concluded five-year reviews of the status of the marbled murrelet and determined that no change in the bird's threatened status was warranted (USFWS 2004; USFWS 2009; USFWS 2019).
 On October 4, 2011, critical habitat was designated for the marbled murrelet (61 Fed.
 Reg.
 26256).
-Fisheries described in this report are not likely to adversely affect this species.
+In February 2018, the ODFW Commission elevated the status of the marbled murrelet from threatened to endangered under the Oregon Endangered Species Act (ODFW 2018).
+However, fisheries described in this report are not likely to adversely affect this species.